Zarjis802559/first_project/exper/README.md

 int main()
 {
-    // Create three Rectangle objects
     Rectangle rect1(4, 5);
     Rectangle rect2(2, 10);
     Rectangle rect3(3, 6);

-    // Display the areas of the rectangles rect1.displayArea();
+    rect1.displayArea();
     rect2.displayArea();
     rect3.displayArea();

-    // Compare rect1 and rect2 using the overloaded == operator
     if (rect1 == rect2)
         cout << "rect1 and rect2 have equal areas." << endl;
     else
         cout << "rect1 and rect2 do not have equal areas." << endl;

-    // Compare rect1 and rect3 using the overloaded > and < operators
     if (rect1 > rect3)
         cout << "rect1 is larger than rect3." << endl;
     else if (rect1 < rect3)